 An Aeropress is a great blend of the French press method and the pour-over method of blending; it reduces the grounds to a hardened puck, making cleanup a snap.
 It’s ideal for coffee lovers on the go, and it makes small batches relatively quickly, ensuring that you are getting a smooth, rich, fresh coffee experience every time.

-There are more and more companies creating unique, specialty brewers that you can bring with you while camping.
+More and more companies create unique, specialty brewers that you can bring with you while camping.
 Personally, I enjoy drinking coffee because it’s part of my morning routine, not because I like the taste.
 However, if you love the taste of coffee, then it could be worth investing in a top-flight, portable coffee brewer.